Florida Deceptive Trade Practices Laws

 When manufacturers or retailers make false claims, spread disinformation, or use other misleading tactics to entice sales, they are engaging in one or more deceptive trade practices.
 Examples include the tampering of odometers by car dealers and making wildly inaccurate claims about a given product.
 Florida's deceptive trade practices law adheres to the Uniform Deceptive Trade Practices Act and allows both the enforcing authority for a specific industry and consumers to file suit.

-Learn more about Florida deceptive trade practices law in the following table.
+Learn more about Florida deceptive trade practices law in the following table and the more expanded summary below.
 See FindLaw's Consumer Protection section for related articles and resources.

 |Uniform Deceptive Trade Practices Act Adopted||No (§§501.201, et seq.)
 Florida Deceptive & Unfair Trade Practices Act|